EddyVerbruggen/Toast-PhoneGap-Plugin/README.md

 For iOS most credits go to this excellent [Toast for iOS project by Charles Scalesse] (https://github.com/scalessec/Toast).

 ## 6. CHANGELOG
+- 2.5.1: You can now specify the `textSize` used in the font for iOS and Android.
 - 2.5.0: By popular demand: Specify the duration of the Toast on iOS and Android.
 Pass in `short` (2000ms), `long` (4000ms), or any nr of milliseconds: `900`.
 - 2.4.2: You can now also set the Toast `opacity` for iOS.
 - 2.4.1: As an addition to 2.4.0, [Sino](https://github.com/SinoBoeckmann) added the option to change the text color!